 - Sunnyvale's Public Safety model is a cost-effective approach, reducing administrative costs by having both police and fire service in one administrative organization.
-Emergency response consists of apparatus staffed by two personnel from the Fire Services program, supplemented by police patrol personnel who are trained in fire and Basic Life Support (BLS) response. - Sunnyvale collaborates with CCFD and Gilroy Fire in cost sharing for a Joint Fire Academy which is generally held twice a year.
+Emergency response consists of apparatus staffed by two personnel from the Fire Services program, supplemented by police patrol personnel who are trained in fire and Basic Life Support (BLS) response. - Sunnyvale collaborates with other fire agencies within Santa Clara County in cost sharing for a Joint Fire Academy which is generally held twice a year.
 Sunnyvale is the host and manages the academy. - Sunnyvale continues to participate in the Silicon Valley Regional Interoperability Authority (SVRIA), a joint powers authority (JPA) consisting of all public safety agencies in the county working to "virtually" consolidate communications systems.